ioccc-src/mkiocccentry/jparse/json_util_README.md

 we recommend the following command line options for **jnamval**:

 ```
-        -t type         Match only JSON values of a given comma-separated type (def: simple, or if -n, num)
+        -t type         Match only JSON values of a given comma-separated type (def: simple)
 	...

 			These types are only valid with -N, -M or if there are no args after file.json: